Market Analysts see Fisker Inc. [FSR] gaining to $19. Time to buy?

-Fisker Inc. [NYSE: FSR] traded at a high on 10/12/21, posting a 3.82 gain after which it closed the day’ session at $14.14.
+Fisker Inc. [NYSE: FSR] surged by $0.31 during the normal trading session on Monday and reaching a high of $14.60 during the day while it closed the day at $14.46.
 The company report on October 1, 2021 that Fisker Inc. to Establish Specialty Engineering Division in United Kingdom; David King to Run New Operation.

 The Fisker Magic Works will focus on low-volume, specialty and custom products.